rohitkotha10/Eisen/README.md

 - You will need `Visual Studio 2022` with `C++` Desktop Environment to Build this Solution.
 - Build the solution and then select one of the projects as a startup project to test it.

-## Examples and Projects
-- Chess
-- Life

 ## Ideas and Tasks
 - 3D
 - Batch renderer